-Rickets results when there is a vitamin D or calcium shortage in a child's body.
+Rickets is caused by a vitamin D, calcium, or phosphorous shortage a child's body.
 This may occur when:

-Less often, rickets can be caused by other disorders that affect vitamin D absorption, processing, or action in the body such as:
+Less often, rickets can be caused by other disorders that affect vitamin D absorption or calcium metabolism

 Factors that may increase your child's chances of getting rickets include: